bronson/portkey/README.md

 ## Lock down your services

-Use Docker, Caddy, and iptables to allow your users to grant themselves access to protected ports on your server.
+Use Docker, Caddy, and iptables to let your users to grant themselves access to protected ports on your server.

 ## Setup